Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 *(This graph is generated by fitting.ipynb)*

-## 5. Results (need to add more)
+## 5. Results
 We use [Flask](http://flask.pocoo.org/docs/0.12/) and [MongoDB](https://www.mongodb.com/) to implement the web service.
 The homepage:
 ![homepage](http://datamechanics.io/data/minteng_zhidou/web_pages/1_home.png)

-The first new feature/component under `Optimization` is to visualize the optimization problem in project2.
+The first new feature/component under `Optimization` part is to visualize the optimization problem in project2.
 Users could select and choose their preferred grades for 4 attributes, the ratings are in 1 ~ 5, the higher the better:
 ![input11](http://datamechanics.io/data/minteng_zhidou/web_pages/3_input11.png)